pretix/pretix-docs/docs/guides/kassen.md

 {% include "warning-tax.de.md" %}

+!!!
+Note
+    This article covers the registration of a cash register in Germany.
+    The process is specific to the country of Germany.
+    Thus, the following page is only provided in German.
+    If you require assistance with registering a cash register in Germany and do not speak German, feel free reach out to [pretix support](mailto:support@pretix.eu).

 Dieser Artikel erklärt die Anmeldung von Kassensystemen in Deutschland.
 Falls Sie als Einzelperson oder Firma steuerpflichtig in der Bundesrepublik Deutschland sind und eine Kasse haben, die Sie für den Verkauf über pretix benutzen, dann ist dieser Artikel relevant für Sie.
 Das gilt nicht nur dann, wenn Sie selbst eine Kasse besitzen, sondern auch, wenn Sie eine Kasse von pretix mieten.